Image 1 of 1

 “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

-One of the richest plant sources of silica, shavegrass supports collagen production and strengthens hair, nails, and skin elasticity.
+One of the richest plant sources of silica which helps with collagen production and strengthens the hair, nails, and skin elasticity.

 Science Says:

 Silica is essential for hair thickness and preventing breakage.
-Studies show that horsetail extract helps improve hair growth and strength by increasing scalp circulation and stimulating collagen synthesis (The Journal of Clinical and Aesthetic Dermatology, 2012).
+Studies show that horsetail extract helps improve hair growth, increase scalp circulation and stimulating collagen synthesis (The Journal of Clinical and Aesthetic Dermatology, 2012).

-Amla is bursting with vitamin C, polyphenols, and antioxidants, which support collagen formation and protect against skin aging.
+Amla is a good source of vitamin c which support collagen formulation and decreases skin aging.

 Science Says: